Reggie Cobb

-Reginald John Cobb (July 7, 1968 – April 20, 2019) was a professional American football running back who played seven seasons in the National Football League.
-A second-round selection in the 1990 NFL Draft, he initially played for the Tampa Bay Buccaneers, registering his best season in 1992 when he rushed for over a thousand yards and scored nine touchdowns.
+Reginald John Cobb (July 7, 1968 – April 20, 2019) was an American professional football player who was a running back for seven seasons in the National Football League (NFL).
+He played college football for the Tennessee Volunteers, leading the Southeastern Conference (SEC) in touchdowns his freshman year.
+A second-round selection in the 1990 NFL draft, he initially played for the Tampa Bay Buccaneers, registering his best season in 1992 when he rushed for over a thousand yards and scored nine touchdowns.
 He was later a member of the inaugural roster of the Jacksonville Jaguars.
-Cobb played college football at Tennessee, where he led the SEC in touchdowns his freshman year.

 High school

 Cobb was born in Knoxville, Tennessee, where he was a four-year starter at Central High School.
 During his senior year, he rushed for 1,141 yards and 13 touchdowns, averaging 6.7 yards per carry, and returned 13 kickoffs for 305 yards and a touchdown.
 He was named to the Nashville Banner Elite 11, and was ranked the number three recruit in the state by the Knoxville News Sentinel.

 As a member of Central's track team, Cobb won the state long jump title, and placed fifth in the 100-meter dash.